***Updated February 2021***

 We’re focused on keeping our staff healthy and our customers and community safe while following the laws and guidelines of the city and state.

-Our store is currently closed to the public through the month of January.
+Our store is currently closed to the public but we are taking online, email, and phone orders.

 Here are other options for continuing to get books :